ncsu-stars/Stars-CMS/README.md

 STARS CMS
 =========

 This is a CMS written in Django specifically for STARS SLC's.
-This CMS is used at North Carolina State University
+This CMS is used at North Carolina State University.

 Installation
 ------------